Permanental polynomials of skew adjacency matrices of oriented graphs: Introduction

 \section{Introduction}

 Let $G$ be a simple graph with vertex set $V(G)$ = $\{v_1,\dots,v_n\}$ and edge set $E(G)$.
 The adjacency matrix of $G$ is the $n \times n$ matrix $A(G)=(a_{ij})$, where $a_{ij}=1$ if $\{v_i,v_j\}\in E(G)$ and $a_{ij}=0$ otherwise.
-An oriented graph $G^\sigma$ is a simple graph $G$ with an orientation $\sigma$, which assigns to each edge a direction so that $G^\sigma$ becomes a directed graph.
-Both $\sigma$ and $G^\sigma$ are called orientations of $G$.
-The {\em skew adjacency matrix} of $G^\sigma$, denoted by $A_s(G^\sigma)$, is defined to be the $n\times n$ matrix $(a_{ij})$ whose ($i$,$j$)-entry $a_{ij}$ satisfies
+An \emph{oriented graph} $G^\sigma$ is a simple graph $G$ with an orientation $\sigma$, which assigns to each edge a direction so that $G^\sigma$ becomes a directed graph.
+Both $\sigma$ and $G^\sigma$ are called \emph{orientations} of $G$.
+The \emph{skew adjacency matrix} of $G^\sigma$, denoted by $A_s(G^\sigma)$, is defined to be the $n\times n$ matrix $(a_{ij})$ whose ($i$,$j$)-entry $a_{ij}$ satisfies

 It is known that the skew adjacency matrix plays an important role in enumeration of perfect matchings, since the square of the number of perfect matchings of a graph $G$ with a Pfaffian orientation $G^\sigma$ is equal to the determinant of $A_s(G^\sigma)$ (see~\cite{LoPl86} for more details).
-It is worth mentioning that Tutte's original proof~\cite{Tut47} of his famous perfect matching theorem made use of the following criterion: A graph $G$ has a perfect matching if and only if $\det B(\mathbf{x})$ is not identically 0, where $B(\mathbf{x})$ = $(b_{ij})$ is a skew symmetric matrix associated to an orientation $G^\sigma$ of $G$, whose entry $b_{ij}$ = $x_e$ if $e$ = $(v_i,v_j)$, $b_{ij}$ = $-x_e$ if $e$ = $(v_j,v_i)$, $b_{ij}$ = 0 if $v_i$ and $v_j$ are non-adjacent, and $x_e$ is a variable assigned to arc $e$ of $G^\sigma$.
-Clearly, $B(\mathbf{x})$ is precisely the skew adjacency matrix $A_s(G^\sigma)$ of $G^\sigma$ if each $x_e$ is equal to 1.

-Recently, the skew energy of an oriented graph $G^\sigma$ was introduced by Adiga et al.~\cite{AdBS10}, which is defined as the sum of the absolute values of the eigenvalues of $A_s(G^\sigma)$.
-In~\cite{AdBS10}, some open problems were posed, and one of them was to interpret all the coefficients of the characteristic polynomial of $A_s(G^\sigma)$ in terms of $G^\sigma$.
-This problem was resolved independently by several authors (see~\cite{CaCF12},~\cite{GoXu12} and~\cite{HoLe11}).
-Cavers et al.~\cite{CaCF12} proved that the skew adjacency matrices of a graph $G$ are all cospectral if and only if $G$ has no even cycles, and investigated the maximum value $\rho_s(G)$ of the spectral radii of the skew adjacency matrices of a graph $G$.
-In~\cite{ShSo09}, the relationship between $S(G^\sigma)$ and $S(G)$ was studied, where $S(G^\sigma)$ and $S(G)$ denote respectively the spectrum of $A_s(G^\sigma)$ and $A(G)$.

-In this paper, we are interested in the permanental polynomials of skew adjacency matrices of oriented graphs.
+There are few studies on skew adjacency matrices of oriented graphs.
+Recently, the characteristic polynomial of $A_s(G^\sigma)$ was considered~\cite{CaCF12}.
+In particular, the skew energy~\cite{AdBS10} of an oriented graph $G^\sigma$ (the sum of the absolute values of the eigenvalues of $A_s(G^\sigma)$) has attracted a lot of interest of researchers.
+Analogously, we will define the permanental polynomial of an oriented graph and investigate the coefficients and roots of this polynomial.

 The \emph{permanent} of an $n\times n$ matrix $M$ with entries $m_{ij}$ $(i,j=1, 2,\dots, n)$ is defined by